Christian Bethancourt Player Props: Rays vs. White Sox

 Christian Bethancourt At The Plate

-- Bethancourt has four doubles, four home runs and five walks while batting .269.
+- Bethancourt is batting .269 with four doubles, four home runs and five walks.

-- In six games this year (40.0%), Bethancourt has picked up an RBI, including two games with multiple runs batted in.
+- In six games this season (40.0%), Bethancourt has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 53.3% of his games this year, with two or more runs scored in 20.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.